rahulva-msft/azure-docs-sdk-node/docs-ref-services/preview/arm-sql-readme.md

 To create a client object to access the Azure SqlManagement API, you will need the `endpoint` of your Azure SqlManagement resource and a `credential`.
 The Azure SqlManagement client can use Azure Active Directory credentials to authenticate.
 You can find the endpoint for your Azure SqlManagement resource in the [Azure Portal][azure_portal].

-#### Using an Azure Active Directory Credential
+You can authenticate with Azure Active Directory using a credential from the [@azure/identity][azure_identity] library or [an existing AAD Token](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/identity/identity/samples/AzureIdentityExamples.md#authenticating-with-a-pre-fetched-access-token).

-You can authenticate with Azure Active Directory using the [Azure Identity library][azure_identity].
 To use the [DefaultAzureCredential][defaultazurecredential] provider shown below, or other credential providers provided with the Azure SDK, please install the `@azure/identity` package:

 ```bash
 npm install @azure/identity